 Any current laptop computer should work, Check the Avid support website for compatibility details and laptop recommendations.
 Windows 7 or Windows 8 operating system, a minimum of 8 GB RAM, and a 500 GB boot drive.

 Avid Pro Tools 11 is required.
-If purchasing new, make sure you get the student version, available for $295.
+Make sure you get the student version, available for $299, special upgrade pricing from an earlier version is also available.
 You must provide proof of student status when purchasing, usually you will be required to fax or email a picture of your student ID.
 If you already own Pro Tools, you may purchase a student upgrade at a reduced cost.
 You may buy from any vendor such as Sweetwater, Full Compass, or Musician's Friend.

 No interface is necessary to run Pro Tools 11, you may use your computer's internal sound card.
 Most third party USB and Firewire interfaces will work with Pro Tools, however make sure to do a thorough Internet search before you buy to make sure there are no reported issues.